SamHGA/HP-EliteBook-2570p-OpenCore-EFI/README.md

 ***I will not be held responsible for any bricks just because you were too lazy to read.***

-<ins>Even then, use this EFI at your own risk only if you know what you're doing and can edit the config.plist according to your own hardware and needs.</ins>
+<ins>Even then, use this EFI at your own risk and only if you know what you're doing and can edit the config.plist according to your own hardware and needs.</ins>

 ## Considerations
    ### macOS